-A: Yes, the NLx only gets job content from three sources (state job banks, corporate websites and USAjobs.gov) and the feed is refreshed on a daily basis.
-So, when a job is taken off a corporate website, state job bank, or USAjobs.gov, it will no longer be made available for viewing on the NLx – usually by the next day, depending on when the job was removed from the source site.
+A: Yes.
+The NLx only gets job content from three sources (state job banks, corporate websites and USAjobs.gov) and the feed is refreshed on a daily basis through a "kill and fill" process.
+When a job is taken off a corporate website, state job bank, or USAjobs.gov, it will no longer be made available for viewing on the NLx.
+This usually happens within one day of the job being removed from the source site.

-A: When a jobseeker selects the "apply" button he/she is taken back to the original source of the job.
-The NLx is refreshed with new content every 24 hours, leaving very little chance you will be directed to a link that is no longer active.
-If the job selected was indexed by an employer, the jobseeker would be directed to the employer's corporate site – and would apply according to the employer's application/hiring process.
+A: When a jobseeker selects the "apply" button they are is taken back to the original source of the job posting.
+The NLx is refreshed with new content every 24 hours, leaving very little chance a user would be directed to a link that is no longer active.
+If the job was indexed by an employer, the jobseeker would be directed to the employer's corporate site and would apply according to the employer's application process.

-If a selected job originated on a state job bank, the jobseeker would be directed to the appropriate state job bank, and would be expected to follow both the state's application process and the individual employer's application/hiring process.
+If a job originated from a state job bank, the jobseeker would be directed to the appropriate state job bank site, and would be expected to follow both the state's application process and the individual employer's application/hiring process.
 If a job was selected from a federal partner, the jobseeker would be directed to USAjobs.gov to apply and would be expected to follow the federal government's application process.